Washington Landlord Tenant Laws

 Amount Limit: N/A

 Return Within: 21 days

 Notice: 2 days

-Permitted Times of Entry: reasonable
+Permitted Times of Entry: Reasonable

-Rent Demand Notice: 14 days to pay-or-quit
+Rent Demand Notice: 14-day pay-or-quit notice

-Notice for Lease Violation: 10 days to comply
+Notice for Lease Violation: 10-day cure-or-quit notice

-Unconditional Notice to Quit: 3 days to quit
+Unconditional Notice to Quit: 3-day quit notice

 Washington Landlord-Tenant Law